Can An Employee Be Dismissed For Posting Racially Discriminative Post(s) on Facebook?

-These remarks were picked up by a reporter who published an article which found its way the employee’s employer.
+These remarks were picked up by a reporter who published an article which found its way to the employee’s employer.
 The employee was dismissed and he referred the matter to the relevant bargaining council for unfair dismissal.
 The bargaining council found that the dismissal was fair.
 The employee then approached the Labour Court and once again the court had to deal with a case involving racist comments made by employees.
 The Labour Court held that “the use of racist language is despicable.”

 The employer provided print-outs from Google that incorporated the employee’s remarks as part of their evidence.
 The employee argued that he did not make the comments.
-His defence was that someone created an account using his details or someone hacked into his account.
+His defense was that someone created an account using his details or someone hacked into his account.
 The commissioner at the bargaining council found that on a balance of probabilities, the employee had made the comments of Facebook.
 The employee argued the employer could not rely on the print-outs as they were hearsay evidence and inadmissible.
 Although the commissioner agreed that the print outs amounted to hearsay evidence, she nevertheless used her discretion to admit them as evidence.

 The commissioner considered that the employee was a police officer required to protect citizens irrespective of their race.
 She did not interfere with the employer’s decision to dismiss the employee and held the dismissal was fair.
 The Labour Court found that this was reasonable.
 It held that the employee “was dismissed for very serious misconduct.
 The Labour Court held that “there can be no doubt that dismissal was a fair sanction”.

-The above – mentioned cases confirm that social media misconduct and comments of racism constitute serious misconduct and are fair grounds for dismissal.
+The above-mentioned cases confirm that social media misconduct and comments of racism constitute serious misconduct and are fair grounds for dismissal.